DaidoujiChen/DaiExpandCollectionView/README.md

 Overview
 ======
-Unlike default `UICollectionView` can only display items with same fixed size, `DaiExpandCollectionView` can not only display items in two sizes simultaneously but also change selected items with smooth animation.
+Unlike default `UICollectionView` can only display items with same fixed size, `DaiExpandCollectionView` can not only display items in two different sizes simultaneously but also change selected items with smooth animation.

 How to use
 ======